VisionR1/TargetedFix/README.md

 ## Purpose

 A Zygisk module that features the ability to do multiple targeted spoofing of Build Field and System Property values.
-Multiple app processes can be targeted by configuring either a common prop/field value spoof list and a target list, or by creating prop/field value spoof lists that target particular processes.
+Multiple app processes can be targeted by configuring a target list and either a common prop/field value spoof list or prop/field value spoof lists that target particular processes.

 This allows a user to spoof almost any prop/field values to app processes other than GMS DroidGuard or Vending, making it extremely versatile.